dra2020/rdapy/docs/_pages/splitting.md

 ```

 These measures are described in [Measuring County & District Splitting](https://medium.com/dra-2020/measuring-county-district-splitting-48a075bcce39).
-Note: The example in figure shows districts as columns and counties as rows, the opposite of how
+As the post describes, these measures are based on Moon Duchin's raw square root entropy split score.
-they are represented in the code.
+*Note: The example in the figure shows districts as columns and counties as rows, the opposite of how
-As that post describes, these measures are based on Moon Duchin's raw square root entropy split score:
+they are represented in the code.*

 ```python
 def split_score(split: list[float]) -> float: